 If you are considering having your child's ears pierced, please have it done at the very beginning of the summer holidays so they do not miss out on PE and swimming which are legal requirements of the National Curriculum.

 Children are permitted to wear watches of an appropriate size for school.
+Smart watches are not permitted.

-We do not feel it appropriate for children to wear any form of make-up, e.g. nail varnish.
+We do not feel it appropriate for children to wear any form of make-up or nail varnish.